 Update of the “Proper Management Rules” of Israeli Charitable Organization (‘amutah’)

-Approximately two weeks ago, the Israeli Ministry of Justice issued a new revised edition of the booklet “Guidelines for Amutot conduct”, as well as a new and revised edition of the supplementary guidelines booklet regarding the “Registration of Amutot, Name, Objectives and Regulations”.
+The Israeli Ministry of Justice issued a new revised edition of the booklet “Guidelines for Amutot conduct”, as well as a new and revised edition of the supplementary guidelines booklet regarding the “Registration of Amutot, Name, Objectives and Regulations”.
 These booklets include a number of revisions and clarifications to the previous drafting.
 For the new booklets, click here

 The main revisions in the new booklets are as follows: